Tuition refund policy for graduate students in research programs

 • Kinesiology internship or Political Science internship - course number xxxx-8950.

-If you met Phase II and you have paid tuition fees for that term, the Faculty of Graduate Studies will request a tuition refund be processed in accordance with the tuition refund policy.
-The refund process is initiated by the Faculty of Graduate Studies and not by the student.
+If you have met the Phase II eligibility requirements and deadline, the Faculty of Graduate Studies will request a 50% reduction of the base tuition fees for the current term.
+The tuition reduction and refund process is initiated by the Faculty of Graduate Studies and not by the student.

-When you see the credit has been posted on your account, you can request to obtain the refunded amount - review the information on the cashier's website about how to request a refund.
+After the cashier's office has processed a 50% base tuition reduction, any resulting refund will be credited back to your student account.
+When you see the credited amount posted on your account, follow the information on the cashier's website about how to request a refund.

 Phase I & Phase II dates are posted each term on the important dates for graduate students.